mm898/perfect_cycle_microservice/README.md

 http://localhost:8000/docs

 # Improvement to this project:
 An improvement to this project would be to dockerize this application.
-Also, to make sure we have a scaleable solution we could modify the structure to make it return realtime output with redis streams.
+Also, to make sure we have a scaleable solution and load balancing requests to different publishers/consumers.
+We could also modify the structure and remove the wait of 1 second to make it return output in realtime with redis streams.

 # Server without Redis streams (event messaging; pub/sub):
 ![Without Redis Streams](/imgs/withoutRedisStream.png)